azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-student-guide-Intelligent-analytics.md

 ### Customer needs

-1. Adventure Works would like their Concierge+ service to avoid using any servers or VMs that they would have to maintain.
+1. AdventureWorks would like their Concierge+ service to avoid using any servers or VMs that they would have to maintain

-2. Their real-time chat solution needs to be scalable to support their largest hotel customers.
+2. Their real-time chat solution needs to be scalable to support their largest hotel customers

-3. Automatically respond to guest questions with a bot.
+3. Automatically respond to guest questions with a bot

-4. The chat solution needs to be extensible and provide support for sentiment analysis and contextual understanding.
+4. The chat solution needs to be extensible and provide support for sentiment analysis and contextual understanding

-5. The public chat history needs to be fully searchable.
+5. The public chat history needs to be fully searchable

-6. The dashboard they use to visualize sentiment needs to update in real time, as well as display trending sentiment over time.
+6. The dashboard they use to visualize sentiment needs to update in real time, as well as display trending sentiment over time

 ### Customer objections

 1. It is not clear if we should be using the Bot Framework for our request forwarding or something else?

-2. We do not want to build our own machine learning models in order to detect the sentiment of chat in real time.
+2. We do not want to build our own machine learning models in order to detect the sentiment of chat in real time

 3. Can we really build a real-time, intelligent chat solution entirely in Azure?